-Sin and Socialism: Can they be reconciled?
+Sin and Socialism: Can They Be Reconciled?

 “Man's capacity for justice makes democracy possible, but man's inclination to injustice makes democracy necessary.” - Reinhold Niebuhr